J. Brett Busby

-Justin Brett Busby (born April 12, 1973) is a current Justice of the Supreme Court of Texas and a former justice of the 14th Court of Appeals of Texas whose six-year term ended December 31, 2018.
-Along with many other Republican incumbents on the State's largest intermediate appellate courts, Busby was narrowly defeated in the November 2018 Democratic sweep.
+Justin Brett Busby (born April 12, 1973) is a current justice of the Supreme Court of Texas, having served since 2019.
+A member of the Republican Party, he served on the 14th Court of Appeals of Texas from 2013 to 2019.

 On February 21, 2019, Texas Governor Greg Abbott nominated Busby to a vacancy on the Texas Supreme Court resulting from Justice Phil Johnson's retirement.
 Busby was unanimously confirmed by the Texas Senate on March 20 and sworn into office that same day.

 Biography

 Busby received a Bachelor of Arts degree in public policy and international affairs from Duke University and his Juris Doctor from Columbia Law School.

 Before entering private practice, Busby served as a law clerk to Judge Gerald Bard Tjoflat of the United States Court of Appeals for the Eleventh Circuit, to retired Associate Justice Byron White of the Supreme Court of the United States, and to Associate Justice John Paul Stevens.